tadejow/signal-processing/README.md

 # Signal Processing
 ---
 ## Description
-This is a shared repository for a group of students participating the course on signal processing.
+This is a shared repository for a students projects on signal processing.

 ---
 ## Laboratories